jasonbayton/11ty/_src/blog/2023/11/submit-better-tickets.md

 Obviously there are situations where calls are legitimately seeking assistance in obtaining the requested information (such as _how do I find the OS version for the device_ or _how do I collect device logs_?) and these are wholly justifiable.

-But if your intention is to ignore the questions asked until they're asked again over a call, this is once more going to significantly delay how quickly your issues can be resolved.
+But if your intention is to defer the questions asked until they're asked again over a call, this is once more going to significantly delay how quickly your issues can be resolved.

-Take the time to read the request for information, and offer best-effort answers based on your understanding for each question; even if only half of the questions are answered and a call is needed to cover off the remaining with additional context or explanation, you may have already provided enough information for the issue to be identified, and again saved all sides time and effort where it doesn't need to be expended.
+Take the time to read the request for information, and offer best-effort answers based on your understanding for each question; even if only half of the questions are answered and a call is needed to cover off the remaining with additional context or explanation, you may have already provided enough information for the issue to be identified and again saved all sides time and effort where it doesn't need to be expended.

 ## Timely responses help everyone